FelixL99/FelixL99/README.md

 Hello!

-My name is Felix Lindgren and I'm an MT student at Linköping University.
+My name is Felix Lindgren and I'm an Media Technology student at Linköping University.
 This is a profile I use to keep track of anything from projects to labs.

 I hope that you'll find the code here interesting or helpful, depending on why you are looking at it.